MendelMax3 - Unboxing

 So the search was on.
-I wound up looking at the MendelMax2 from and thought it would be a nice kit to put together.
-And when paging through the MakersToolWorks store, what should I stumble upon but a hidden link for the MendelMax3 (at the time I found it the URL had "hidden-item" in it).
+I wound up looking at the MendelMax2 and thought it would be a nice kit to put together.
+While paging through the MakersToolWorks store, what should I stumble upon but a hidden link for the MendelMax3.

 This looked like a very nice printer, so I placed an order.
 I think I may have been the first non-beta person to order the MendelMax3.
 I also discovered that they have an IRC group (#makerstoolworks on freenode).
 The MendelMax3 was officially made available in their store a day or so later.